• Skip to main content

 The “technical” causes can be facet syndrome (back sprain), Sacroiliac syndrome, herniated disc, muscle and ligament strain, and Scoliosis.

 If your back hurts only when you stand up or bend over, your low back injury may not be muscle related.
-These symptoms suggest that you may have a bulging disc (usually followed by Sciatica pain – radiated to your legs) or a pinched nerve in your lower back.
+These symptoms suggest that you may have a bulging disc (usually followed by Sciatica pain – radiating to your legs) or a pinched nerve in your lower back.

 I recommend that you be diagnosed properly by your doctor and then come back here to find the best natural and easy way to heal your injury.